rishucoding/notes/cache/lec37.md

 **keywords:**

-1. organisation of cache : assume the cache contains 64B of data, minimum granularity of keeping a work in one line is 8byte
+1. organisation of cache : assume the cache contains 64B of data, minimum granularity of keeping a word in one line is 8byte

 2. let's say the processor generates a 40-bit address: the last three bits will choose which byte to select from a line(refer to a specific byte), the next three bytes will be index of line in data array